-Stockholders of record are requested to vote by proxy in one of three ways:
+Stockholders of record are requested to vote by proxy in one of four ways:

-- By telephone-Use the toll-free telephone number shown on the Notice of Internet Availability or any proxy card you receive; - By Internet-Visit the Internet website indicated on the Notice of Internet Availability or any proxy card you receive and follow the on-screen instructions; or - By mail-If you request a paper proxy card by telephone or Internet, you may elect to vote by mail.
-If you elect to do so, you should date, sign and promptly return your proxy card by mail in the postage prepaid envelope which accompanied that proxy card.
+- By telephone Use the toll-free telephone number shown on the Notice of Internet Availability or any proxy card you receive; - By internet Visit the internet website indicated on the Notice of Internet Availability or any proxy card you receive and follow the on-screen instructions; or - By mail If you request a paper proxy card by telephone or internet, you may elect to vote by mail.
+If you elect to do so, you should date, sign, and promptly return your proxy card by mail in the postage prepaid envelope which accompanied that proxy card. - In person You can deliver a completed proxy card at the Annual Meeting or vote in person.

-Voting instructions (including instructions for both telephonic and Internet proxies) are provided on the Notice of Internet Availability and on any proxy card you receive.
-The Internet and telephone proxy procedures are designed to authenticate stockholder identities, to allow stockholders to give voting instructions and to confirm that stockholder instructions have been recorded properly.
+Voting instructions (including instructions for both telephonic and internet proxies) are provided on the Notice of Internet Availability and on any proxy card you receive.
+The internet and telephone proxy procedures are designed to authenticate stockholder identities, to allow stockholders to give voting instructions and to confirm that stockholder instructions have been recorded properly.
 A control number, located on the Notice of Internet Availability, or proxy card, will identify stockholders, and allow them to submit their proxies and confirm that their voting instructions have been properly recorded.
-Costs associated with electronic access, such as usage charges from Internet access providers and telephone companies, must be borne by the stockholder.
-If you submit your proxy by Internet or telephone, it will not be necessary to return a proxy card for your vote to be counted.
+Costs associated with electronic access, such as usage charges from internet access providers and telephone companies, must be borne by the stockholder.
+If you submit your proxy by internet or telephone, it will not be necessary to return a proxy card for your vote to be counted.

-If a stockholder does not submit a proxy by the Internet or by telephone or return a signed proxy card, and does not vote electronically during the Annual Meeting at www.virtualshareholdermeeting.com/OLLI2022, his or her shares will not be voted.
-Shares of our common stock represented by properly executed proxies received by us or proxies submitted by telephone or via the Internet, which are not revoked, will be voted at the meeting in accordance with the instructions contained therein.
+If a stockholder does not submit a proxy by the internet or by telephone or return a signed proxy card and does not attend the Annual Meeting and vote in person, his or her shares will not be voted.
+Shares of our common stock represented by properly executed proxies received by us or proxies submitted by telephone or via the internet, which are not revoked, will be voted at the Annual Meeting in accordance with the instructions contained therein.